rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/grid.md

 ### repeat()

-You could also define the rows and columns with the `repeat()` function:
+You could also define the rows and columns with the `repeat()` function.
+It takes the number of columns or rows to create, and the size of each column or row:

 ```css
 .grid {